rodekruis/Typhoon-Impact-based-forecasting-model/README.md

+# Trigger Model Automation
-# Project Name : Triggr model for Forecast-based Financing in the Philippines
+Automation of Triggr model for Forecast-based Financing in the Philippines
 ## Description :
 Organize process of running priority models.
 The following steps have been implemented for the pilot Phase automation